 For hiking: El Yunque is the only tropical rainforest registered by the US National Forest System.
 It offers fantastic hiking, with dense foliage, tumbling waterfalls and gushing rivers.
 The best way to learn about the area and its native flora and fauna is to take a guided tour to El Yunque.

 If you're looking for exotic destinations close to home, this one's for you!
 Fuerteventura might just be the most interesting island in the Canaries, thanks to its deserted beaches, crystal-clear water and hippy vibe.
 Steady trade winds make it prime territory for watersports.
 Alternatively, if you’re looking for an all-over tan, join the naturists who flock here for its famed nudist beaches.
+For more information check out our guide to the Canary Islands.

 Best for families: The all-inclusive AluaVillage Fuerteventura is the perfect base for families in Fuerteventura, with a dedicated children's pool, children's area and a chock-a-block entertainment programme.
 While the kids are happily amused, adults can take advantage of the spa – complete with steam bath, whirlpool tub, saunas and sundeck.